Scientific Name

 Uses

-This cactus, usually referred to as false or dangerous Peyote, has been known in the Americas since pre-Columbian times.
-It was possibly used as a substitute for Peyote when Peyote was unavailable.
+This cactus, usually called false or dangerous Peyote, has been known in the Americas since pre-Columbian times.
+It may have been used as a substitute for Peyote when it was unavailable.

 Links